hypo69/hypo/docs/rst_from_gemini/ru/utils/xls.md

 Functions:
     read_xls_as_dict(xls_file: str, json_file: str = None, sheet_name: Union[str, int] = None) -> Union[Dict, List[Dict], bool]:
         Reads an Excel file and converts it to JSON.
 Optionally, converts a specific sheet and saves the result to a JSON file.
 Handles errors gracefully.
+Returns False on failure.
+If no sheet_name is provided, all sheets are processed.

     save_xls_file(data: Dict[str, List[Dict]], file_path: str) -> bool:
         Saves JSON data to an Excel file.
 The data should be a dictionary where keys are sheet names and values are lists of dictionaries representing rows.
 Handles errors gracefully.
+Returns False on failure.

 Examples:
-    # Reading and optionally saving to JSON
+    # Reading all sheets and printing the data
-    data = read_xls_as_dict('input.xlsx', 'output.json', 'Sheet1')  # Reads sheet named 'Sheet1'
+    data = read_xls_as_dict('input.xlsx')
     if data:
-        print(data)  # Output will be {'Sheet1': [{...}]}
+        print(data)

+    # Reading a specific sheet
+    data = read_xls_as_dict('input.xlsx', sheet_name='Sheet1')
+    if data:
+        print(data)

-    # Saving from JSON data
+    # Saving JSON data to an Excel file
-    data_to_save = {'Sheet1': [{'column1': 'value1', 'column2': 'value2'}]}
+    data_to_save = {'Sheet1': [{'col1': 1, 'col2': 'a'}, {'col1': 2, 'col2': 'b'}]}
     success = save_xls_file(data_to_save, 'output.xlsx')
     if success:
         print("Successfully saved to output.xlsx")

 """

 import pandas as pd